New Jersey Dog Bite Attorneys

 A dog bite can be minor or it can be devastating.
 It can lead to costly medical bills, lost wages, emotional trauma, and even death.
 A dog can bite at any time and for many reasons, such as it is excited, disturbed while eating or sleeping, or it perceives a threat to its territory.
 It is important to always be cautious around dogs that you do not own, making sure also that children are aware of the danger and protected.
 In the unfortunate event that you or your child is bitten by a dog, you only have two years to file a claim against the dog owner.
 Our New Jersey dog bite attorneys can gather the information necessary to file a dog bite suit and can work aggressively to recover the maximum benefits to cover your losses.

-Speak to one of our New Jersey attorneys at the firm of Bendit Weinstock at (973) 718-9868 to see how we can best help you during this difficult time.
+Speak to one of our New Jersey dog bite lawyers at the firm of Bendit Weinstock at (973) 718-9868 to see how we can best help you during this difficult time.

 Don’t Disregard a Dog Bite